Jump to a Section

 G. Forfeit Guidelines

 If a team cannot field the required 5-player minimum at game start time, the game clock (not game play) will start, and they may wait up to 5 minutes for 5 players before the game will be recorded as a forfeit.
 The game MUST start as soon as 5 players are present; a team may not delay the start of play to wait for additional players to show up after the game start time.

 A team forfeiting a game(s) during any one season will be subject to the following penalties:

 Teams incurring at least two forfeits during a season shall not be eligible for a registration discount in the following season.

 If both teams forfeit, then no points will be awarded.

 There is no additional penalty other than a loss of game if you show up short-handed but can't field the minimum number of players necessary to start the game (and thus have to forfeit), since you did make an effort to get a team to play.
-So be sure to send as many players from your team on time for the game as possible to check in with the site manager and/or referee - often there are other players on site willing to play as subs on your team, provided the roster rules allow for it that game.
+So be sure to send as many players from your team on time for the game as possible to check in with the Field Manager and/or Referee - often there are other players at the facility willing to play as subs on your team, provided the roster rules allow for it that game.

-Intention to file a protest must be noted via email to email@example.com immediately following the game.
-A formal written protest must then be submitted to SOPFC via email within 48 hours after the end of the game.
+You must contact us immediately following a game to let us know if you intend to file a protest.
+Then you must contact us again with a formal written protest within 48 hours after the end of the game.
 Only a violation of the Laws of the Game, League Rules, or Guidelines of the Facility as published are matters for protest.
-Videotape will not be viewed as evidence in a protest.
+Video will not be viewed as evidence in a protest.
 Disputes regarding fielding of illegal players, or non-roster players (as outlined in Section III.
-B.), must be brought to the attention of the game officials or site manager prior to the start of the second half of a game.
+B.), must be brought to the attention of the Referee or Field Manager prior to the start of the second half of a game.